Cryru/Emotion/README.md

 ## What is it?

-Emotion is a cross-platform 2D oriented game engine written in C# using .Net Core.
-Its goal is to have *no native* dependencies and be truly portable (apart from the platform specific code) and ensure compatibility.
-The core principle is that making games as a programmer should be about coding, and not about drag and drop interfaces, or wrestling with linking libraries and making the same interfaces over and over again.
+Emotion is a cross-platform 2D oriented game engine written in C#.
+Its goal is to have *no native* dependencies and be truly portable (apart from the platform specific code of course).
+The core principle is that making games as a programmer should be about coding.
+Not about drag and drop interfaces and navigating menus, nor wrestling with linking libraries and making the same interfaces over and over again.
 I made this to provide indie developers (and mostly myself) with a foundation which can be extended and adapted to a game's needs.

 ## Documentation

-You can find the documentation in the ["Documentation" folder](/Documentation).
+Documentation is something which I really want to get around to doing.
+The existing one in the ["Documentation" folder](/Documentation) is not up to date and is a work in progress.

-It could be useful to check the tests in Emotion.Tests as examples, the comments in the code, or the annotations that come with the nuget package (which also exist as comments in the code).
+I would recommend checking out the tests in the "Tests" project as examples, and the comments in the code.

-## Requirements:
+## Requirements for Developers and Players:

 - OpenGL 3.3 or higher
 - Be able to run the Net Core runtime.